JuliaStats/Distributions.jl/_sources/univariate.txt

     Gumbel(mu, s)     # Gumbel distribution with location mu and scale s

-Inverted Gamma Distribution
+Inverse Gamma Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The probability density function of an *inverted Gamma distribution* with shape parameter α and scale θ is
+The probability density function of an *inverse Gamma distribution* with shape parameter α and scale θ is

 .. math::